-Do not use this medicine after the expiry date stated on the vial and carton box after EXP: The expiry date refers to the last day of the month.
+Do not use this medicine after the expiry date stated on the carton box and blister after EXP.
+The expiry date refers to the last day of the month.

 This medicine does not require any special storage conditions.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.